AlexsLemonade/refinebio-docs/docs/main_text.md

 Values are stripped of white space and forced to lowercase.

-When multiple source keys that map to the same harmonized key are present in metadata from sources, we concatenate the values, separated by `;`.
+When multiple source keys that map to the same harmonized key are present in metadata from sources, we sort values in alphanumeric ascending order and concatenate them, separated by `;`.
-For example, a sample with `cell type: B cell` and `tissue: kidney` would become `specimen_part: B cell;kidney` when harmonized.
+For example, a sample with `tissue: kidney` and `cell type: B cell` would become `specimen_part: B cell;kidney` when harmonized.

 We type-cast age values to doubles (e.g., `12` and `12 weeks` both become `12.000`).
 Because of this type-casting behavior, we do not support multiple source keys; the value harmonized to `age` will be the first value that is encountered.